Document Type : Original Article

 Department of Exercise physiology, Marvdasht branch, Islamic Azad University, Marvdasht, Iran

-Results: The results showed that sdLDL, TC, TG and LDL were decreased and HDL was increased only after endurance training.
-Data also revealed that there were significant differences in changes of sdLDL, TC, TG, LDL and HDL concentration between endurance and resistance exercise (p < 0.05).
+Results: The results showed that sdLDL, TC, TG and LDL decreased and HDL increased only after endurance training.
+Data also revealed that there were significant differences in changes of sdLDL, TC, LDL and HDL concentration between endurance and resistance exercise.

-Conclusions: The results suggest endurance exercise is better than resistance exercise for reduction of sdLDL, TC, TG, LDL and HDL concentration in the young men.
+Conclusions: The results suggest endurance exercise is better than resistance exercise to reduce sdLDL, TC, LDL and increase HDL concentration in the military men.